 Over the years, I have had to deal with a multitude of ongoing infections - at least one ‘hiccup’ a month - undoubtedly contributing to hauling me backwards.
 The last couple of months, however, I have experienced a 'break' from continued infections.
 My last ‘bout’ was at the end of May/June; kidney infection, kidney stone & a viral skin infection.
 Here is to hoping that continues.

-It is not a case of will-power or strength to 'overcome' ME/CFS, although both are helpful; it truly depends on how the cookie crumbles for the individual affected - environmental, circumstantial, genetics and good old fashioned ‘fate’ are likely contributors to a person's healing, amongst a list of other influences.
+It is not a case of will-power or strength to 'overcome' ME, although both are helpful in any dire situation; it truly depends on how the cookie crumbles for the individual affected - environmental, circumstantial, genetics and good old fashioned ‘fate’ are likely contributors to a person's healing, amongst a list of other influences.
 Robust mental health is crucial, as with any long term illness, but sometimes out of reach given the circumstances.
 I am fortunate to see any progression, to experience any relief & to be in a position where treatment, such as HBOT, is even an option to experiment with.
 I will make it my absolute prerogative to continue to lend weight to & support this cause, in line with any of my own improvements.

 During the earlier stages of infection, I was told, it looked like a 3-6 month recovery.
 I had missed all but 1 rehearsal day only for filming due to illness before EBV, so this ‘time frame’ to be sick/off work was unfathomable; little did I know what lay ahead; 12 months later I was further informed that I might enter into the aforementioned 3-5 year time bracket to recover.
 As much as the improvements to date have brought me a new beacon of hope, I am still unaware of when (or if) I will ever fully return to my old self.
 And I am still extraordinarily limited.